quixio/quix-docs/docs/connect/kafka-to-aws-app-runner.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS App Runner using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house architecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS App Runner

-AWS App Runner is a cutting-edge technology that allows developers to easily and quickly build, deploy, and run containerized web applications effortlessly.
-With App Runner, developers can focus on writing code without worrying about infrastructure management, scaling, or monitoring.
-This platform-as-a-service (PaaS) solution automates the entire application lifecycle, from deployment to scaling, making it ideal for teams looking to streamline their development processes and accelerate time to market.
-AWS App Runner truly revolutionizes the way developers create and deploy web applications in the cloud.
+AWS App Runner is a fully managed service from Amazon Web Services that allows developers to quickly and easily deploy web applications and APIs.
+With App Runner, users can easily build, deploy, and scale containerized web applications in a matter of minutes, without having to worry about managing infrastructure or configurations.
+This service simplifies the deployment process by automatically handling tasks such as load balancing, scaling, and monitoring, allowing developers to focus on building and improving their applications.
+AWS App Runner is a powerful tool that streamlines the deployment process and offers seamless integration with other AWS services, making it a valuable asset for developers looking to quickly launch and scale their applications.

 ## Integrations